Force-placed insurance

 • Your lender hasn’t received proof of insurance coverage even though you have a policy in place.

-• You have homeowners insurance, but the coverage, deductible, or amount coverage doesn’t meet your lender’s requirements.
+• You have homeowners insurance, but the coverage, deductible, or amount of coverage doesn’t meet your lender’s requirements.

-How force-placed insurance hurts homeowners
+How creditor-placed insurance hurts homeowners

-Force-place coverage can put a homeowner who is already struggling financially even further behind.
+Creditor-placed coverage can put a homeowner who is already struggling financially even further behind.
 That’s because force-placed insurance is usually expensive as is, and the lender usually increases monthly mortgage payments to cover the cost of the insurance.

 But expense isn’t the only drawback to force-placed insurance.
 This policy often provides less coverage than standard homeowners insurance.
-While it does protect your dwelling for hazards like fire, windstorms, and vandalism, it usually won’t cover your personal belongings, furnishings, appliances, or personal liability.
+While it does protect your dwelling from hazards like fire, windstorms, and vandalism, it usually won’t cover your personal belongings, furnishings, appliances, or personal liability.

 In a nutshell: force-placed insurance is more expensive and offers less protection than a standard homeowners insurance policy.